 Exercise can be another risk factor.
 Dogs genetically susceptible to hip dysplasia may have an increased incidence of the disease if they are over-exercised at a young age.
 Moderate exercise like running and swimming is best for exercising young dogs.

 Because hip dysplasia is primarily an inherited condition, there are no products that can prevent its development.
 Through proper diet, exercise, and a daily regimen of Winston’s Joint System, you can slow, and sometimes halt, the progression of these degenerative joint diseases while providing your dog with relief from its pain.
 Winston’s provides many of the raw materials essential for the synthesis of the joint-lubricating synovial fluid as well as the repair of articular cartilage and connective tissue.

 You might also want to consider providing your dog with an orthopedic bed like the Canine Cooler Bed which distributes the dog’s weight evenly and reduces pressure on its joints.
 The Canine Cooler Bed uses revolutionary SoothSoft Technology to give your dog the very best in comfort, and the fluid-enhanced design offers a dry, cooling effect with superior cushioning and support.
 It’s perfect for dogs with hip dysplasia or arthritis.

-There are different assumptions on how to prevent the progression of hip dysplasia in Giant Schnauzers.
+There are different opinions on how to prevent the progression of hip dysplasia in Standard Schnauzers.
 Poor nutrition, inadequate or improper exercise, and increased body weight may all contribute to the severity of osteoarthritis after the hip dysplasia has developed.
 By watching the calories your puppy or young dog consumes and preventing obesity in your dog, allowing only non-stressful types of exercise, and a daily regimen of Winston’s Joint System, are the best things you can do for your dog.